samedayrules/ddns-update-client/README.md

 Regarding the Python requirements:
 1. `kivy-deps.angle` is only required for Windows.
 2. `kivy-deps.glew` is only required for Windows.
+3. `kivy-deps.sdl2` is only required for Windows.
+4. `pypiwin32` is only required for Windows.

 ## Windows: Downloading and Running the DUC